Skip to content

 Groups are flat.
 Checkstack does not nest groups inside other groups today.
 A system can belong to multiple groups, so you can cross-cut by team and by tier at the same time.

 Groups are managed under Catalog -> Groups in the UI.
 You can drag systems between groups, rename groups in place, and delete them when they become empty.
+The management page carries the same toolbar as the browse view, so you can search and filter the systems and groups lists while you arrange them.

 A Dependency is a directional edge between two systems: “Payment API depends on Payment DB”.
 When the upstream system is unhealthy, the downstream system’s effective state reflects that impact.